algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 ## Communication

-Communication with the customer has been set up in slack as well as GitHub for [issues](https://github.com/LeFl0w/ALGOSUP_POC/issues).
+Communication with the customer has been set up in Slack as well as GitHub for [issues](https://github.com/LeFl0w/ALGOSUP_POC/issues).

-## Team Members and Responsibilities
+## Responsibilities

 | Team Member       | Position             | Key Responsibilities                                                                 | Success Criteria                                                                        |
 | ----------------- | -------------------- | ----------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |